madsobitsoe/Systemudvikling2021-cookbook/mysql/first_exercises/index.md

 ![]({{ site.url }}/mysql/first_exercises/images/new_schema_2.png)

 Now click the "Schemas"-tab.
-You should be able to see our newly created database, Animals!
+You should be able to see our newly created database, PetStore!

 ![]({{ site.url }}/mysql/first_exercises/images/new_schema_3.png)

 We can not do much with just a database.
 We need tables, in order to store data.

+# Creating a table in our database